-It is said that the more you are ignored, the more interested you become in the person who is ignoring you.
-Maybe it’s because we like the game of “back and forth” or we like playing cat and mouse.
-Either way, it makes it easy to cling to another person who really doesn’t deserve our attention.
+People say that the more you are ignored, the more interested you become in the person who is ignoring you.
+Maybe it’s because we like a good game of cat and mouse!
+But, beware, you could be falling prey to the evils of emotional manipulation.

 Stop fooling yourself

 When we like someone, we start to fool ourselves.
-Suddenly, we begin to interpret signs that tell us that we love each other and that we need each other, and we start to cling.
+Suddenly, we begin to interpret the signs, and think that the other person likes us too.
+We believe they love us and need us, and we start to cling to them.

-- He’s postponed a date that he had with you to be with his friends instead or to make other plans that he felt like doing more.
-He doesn’t like you as much as you think (or wish).
+- He’s postponed a date he had with you in order to be with his friends instead, or he made other plans.
+He doesn’t like you as much as you think (or wish) he does.

-- He’s just hung up the phone in a conversation because you’re not his priority.
+- He’s just hung up the phone in the middle of a conversation because you’re just not his priority.
 He didn’t even bother to say a simple goodbye.

-These excuses do nothing more than harm your dignity.
+All these excuses do is harm your dignity.

-It’s time to take off the blindfold that’s keeping you from seeing reality.
-But first, make sure that you’re not dependent.
+It’s time to take off the blindfold that’s keeping you from seeing things as they really are.
+But first, make sure that you haven’t become dependent on him.

-If this is the case, this necessity to be at his side and to be important to someone causes you to submit to someone and accept attitudes that you would never recommend to a friend or loved one.
+If this is the case, then you simply have to be at his side.
+He becomes so important that you start to submit to him and accept attitudes that you would never recommend to a friend or loved one.

 His words and actions confuse you

-Have you ever tried to speak to him about your feelings?
-That feeling is so strong that it eats away at you inside.
-Or maybe you would simply like to say how much you care for him.
+Have you ever tried speaking to him about your feelings?
+Those feelings that are so strong that they eats away at you inside.
+Or maybe you simply want to tell him how much you care for him.

 There’s only affection when he wants it